Wheel of Fortune (Australian game show): History

-In 1996, as part of an attempted major revamp with the remaining of the show's famous theme music and sounds, the program relocated from Adelaide to Seven flagship ATN-7 in Sydney.
+In 1996, as part of an attempted major revamp, the program relocated from Adelaide to Seven flagship ATN-7 in Sydney.
 Along with a new set, new music, faster game format and modified rules, John Burgess was sacked from his twelve-year stint as host and replaced by Tony Barber.
 By the time that Burgess' final episode went to air it had become common knowledge that the show had relocated and that changes would occur.
 However, Burgess' final words referred only to the show's relocation, thus suggesting that he was at the time oblivious to his sacking.

 The following Monday after Burgess' final episode, Barber began as host, despite much controversy.
 Beside the fact that viewers did not appreciate the fact that Burgess was sacked without a chance to say goodbye on air, viewers had difficulty accepting the new rules and faster pace.
 Additionally, Burgess had made media appearances saying how he had been badly treated and only found out about his sacking accidentally when a Grundy executive had to cancel a golf date with him because he was needed at the studios to continue work on the new format.

-The ratings for the first two nights appeared promising to begin with but plummeted badly from then on.
-Some ground was regained after Seven and Grundy, in an embarrassing about-face, reinstated as much of the old rules as possible after the first five weeks.
-It regained further ground presumably due to audience curiosity when Adriana Xenides took sick leave in November 1996, but neither moves were enough to return it to a credible position as far as ratings were concerned.
+The ratings for the first two nights initially appeared promising, but plummeted badly afterwards.
+Some ratings were regained after Seven and Grundy reinstated as many of the old rules as possible after the first five weeks.
+It continued to regrow its audience, presumably due to public curiosity, when Adriana Xenides took sick leave in November 1996, but neither move was enough to return it to a credible ratings position.